bombsimon/wsl/RULES.md

 a := 1

+defer func() {
+    fmt.Println("hello")
+}()

+a := 1

+a := 1
 b := 2
 c := 3
-d := 4
 ```

 </td></tr>

 <tr><td valign="top">

-The assignment is cuddled directly with an `if` statement.
+Assignments cuddled with statements that are not assignments, e.g. `if` or
+`defer`.

 </td><td valign="top">

-The assignment is separated from the `if` statement with an empty line.
+The assignment is separated from non-assignment statement with an empty line.
+This also shows multiple assignments cuddled together which is allowed.

 </td></tr>
 </tbody></table>